MetOffice/lfric_core/documentation/source/how_to_use_it/meshes/mesh_configuration_namelists.rst

       Generate a rim mesh which is derived one of the priciple meshes (:ref:`mesh_names<mesh_names>`).
   * ``domain_centre``: **<real>,<real>**
-      Location of domain centre for all principle meshes.
+      Location of domain centre for all principal meshes.
 Coordinates aligned with the :ref:`coord_sys<coord_sys>` with units of `[m|°]` as appropriate, `i.e.` `x,y` or `lon,lat` coordinates.
   * ``domain_size``: **<real>,<real>**
-      Domain size for all principle meshes.
+      Domain size for all principal meshes.
 Domain sizes aligned with the :ref:`coord_sys<coord_sys>` with units of `[m|°]` as
       appropriate, `i.e.` `x,y` or `lon,lat` domain extents.
   * ``edge_cells_x``: **<integer>, ...**